HydroModPy/HydroModPy/docs/readthedocs/source/architecture/overview/tests-and-validation.rst

 Typical responsibilities in ``validation_cases/`` are:

 - analytical references and literature-facing assumptions,
-- deterministic launcher or runtime configuration for one benchmark,
+- deterministic project or runtime configuration for one benchmark,
 - case metadata in ``metadata.toml`` and accepted thresholds in ``tolerances.toml``,
 - reusable comparison functions consumed by pytest,